JnrEng/mc-tparrow/README.md

 the default furnace and our new one with the same name — and the game breaks.
 When we use different namespaces for the mod and the vanilla furnace, the blocks become *minecraft:furnace* and *mod:furnace*, which no longer conflicts.

-Lastly, we need to setup two more folders before we move on to part 2.

-* In `data` we need to create a new folder called `minecraft`.
-* Then, also within `data` create a new folder called `tp_arrow`.
-Using our namespace formula as above.
-**Now we have set up our 'data pack' to begin inputting the particulars of our mod.**
+**In your data pack, create a new folder called `data`.
+In this folder, create a new folder with the name `snow_bow`.** Namespace names can only include numbers, lowercase letters, underscores and the hyphen/minus symbol.
+The convention for namespaces and names is `snake_case`.
+This means that all words are in lower case, and spaces are created with underscores.

 ## Part 2: Functions and Tags